 Years after he left Northwestern University, now designing supply chain solutions with Ernst and Young, Garry still received emails asking about his trolley - and these begged the question that redirected his focus.
 What could an asset redistribution and recovery platform look like that would allow users to better visualise, quantify, and use surplus resources?

 The success of companies like Rheaply clearly demonstrate the economic and environmental benefits of the transition to a circular economy, but what about the social benefits?

 One way that Garry sees Rheaply contributing to this is by supporting poor neighbourhoods in his home city of Chicago.
 The Covid crisis has brought many societal disparities into the spotlight.
-Higher morbidity rates among blacks and hispanics, mean that business owners from these communities have had to shield themselves and withdraw from commercial activity.
+Higher morbidity rates among Black and Hispanic people, mean that business owners from these communities have had to shield themselves and withdraw from commercial activity.

 Rheaply’s platform helps connect these vulnerable groups back to the wider community, allowing them to participate safely in their local marketplaces.
 Taking a page from Rheaply’s book, companies can foster a culture of inclusion, equality, and belonging while applying the principles of a circular economy.